dnewcome/webpipes/README.md

 # Synopsis
-Suppose example.com is running a webpipes node that exposes two operations: grep and wc.
+Suppose `example.com` is running a Webpipes node that exposes two familiar operations: grep and wc.
 These operations were chosen for the sake of simplicity in the example.
 Endpoints may be configured to call javascript modules or invoke native commands.
 We are using a file available on the example.com http server as standard input.
 Http POST may be used instead, but since we want to use a typical web browser to run the example it is simpler to use a file as standard input.

-Given the file http://example.com/greptest.txt containing the following
+Given the file `http://example.com/greptest.txt` containing the lines:
 	one
 	two
 	onetwo

-The following unix shell expression
+The following familiar shell expression
 	$ grep 'one' greptest.txt | grep 'two' | wc -l

-Can be run across Webpipes nodes as follows
+Can be run across Webpipes nodes as follows, assuming `example.com` is running a Webpipes node at `http://example.com`
 	http://example.com/grep?args=['one']&stdin=http://example.com/greptest.txt&|=http://example.com/grep?args=['two']|http://example.com/wc?args=['-l']

 We try to keep the unix pipe '|' operator in the expression as much as possible.
 The first pipe necessarily is a url query string key, expressed as
 	&|=
+Subsequent pipes are expressed simply using the pipe operator
+	|

 # Further work
+- Possible alternate command syntax
+- Reading local files
-Possible alternate command syntax better command routing configuration
+- better command routing configuration

 # Open Issues
 Security